In this In this article:

 Along with taking medication, people with Hashimoto's can also take steps to treat individual symptoms.
 For example, people who suffer from joint pain and muscle aches can use hot and cold therapy, massage therapy, physical therapy, and hydrotherapy to alleviate discomfort.

 If you find you struggle to perform at work, talk with your manager to see if you can re-negotiate your job duties.
 Many managers understand and are more likely to work with you than re-hire and re-train a new employee.
 Furthermore, a job can boost your self-esteem, connect you with other people, and help you continue developing yourself.

 If you choose to pursue the process of getting disability for your thyroid condition, there are some steps you will need to take to start this process.

 Firstly, identify where you will apply for disability.
 Most people go through the Social Security Administration for government-funded disability.
 Some people carry short-term and long-term disability policies that they hold privately or through their place of employment.

 Secondly, once you begin an application for disability benefits, you will need to provide a significant amount of information, including:

 You can apply for SSA benefits online, in-person, or over the phone.
-Privately-held disability policies can be contacted over the phone or online.
+Privately-held disability policies are available over the phone or online.

-If your application is denied, you can start an appeal process.
+If your application is not approved, you can start an appeal process.
 Most benefit agencies recommend you begin this process right away after receiving your letter of denial.

 Our goal is to help people with thyroid disorders to maximize their quality of life.
-If you feel that your Hashimoto's is disabling and you are concerned about providing an income, first connect with a thyroid doctor.
+If you feel that your Hashimoto's is disabling and you are concerned about providing an income, find a thyroid doctor.
 Together with your doctor, you can explore treatment options so that you can go back to being you.